MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Test-my-app-with-random-errors.md

 ---
 title: Test my app with random errors
-description: Get started with Microsoft 365 Developer Proxy
+description: How to test your app with random errors
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder